 - 1. Run the Micro Focus Fortify Static Code Analyzer and Applications installation and select IntelliJ IDEA Analysis from the list of plugins. - 2.
-Start Intelli JIDEA or Android Studio.
+Start IntelliJ IDEA or Android Studio.

-- 3. Open the Settings dialog box as follows: - On Windows or Linux, select File > Settings. - On macOS, select <IDE\Name> > Preferences. - 4.
-In the left panel, select Plugins. - 5.
-Select Install Plugin from Disk, browse to the <sca\install\dir>/plugins/IntelliJAnalysis directory, and then select Fortify\IntelliJ\Analysis\Plugin\<version>.zip. - 6.
+- 3. Open the Settings dialog box as follows: - On Windows or Linux, select File > Settings. - On macOS, select <IDE_Name> > Preferences. - 4.
+On the left, select Plugins. - 5.
+Select Install Plugin from Disk, browse to the <sca_install dir>/plugins/IntelliJAnalysis directory, and then select Fortify_IntelliJ Analysis_Plugin<version>.zip. - 6.
 Click OK. - 7.
 To activate the plugin, restart the IDE.